Reynold-Chan/TextAdventureGame/README.md

 ###### Theme

 Looking for a Lotr (LORD OF THE RING) themed text adventure ?
-Look no further
+Look no further, chart your path inside middle earth (should keep track of where you are and what you've seen) to map out the map.

 ###### Reference